Homemade Hot Fudge Sauce

 Warm just the amount you want in the microwave or use it cold for fruit.

 *You may like to vary this recipe, by using orange flavoring or almond flavoring in place of the vanilla extract.
-Whatever your palate finds pleasing, by all means add it.
+Whatever your palate finds pleasing, use the best you can buy and by all means add it to the sauce.